VirtusLab/pretty-stacktraces/README.md

 at lambda () => Unit of executeTest in src/test/scala/com/virtuslab/stacktracebuddy/BasicTest.scala:37
 ```

-The problem is, the original stack trace for that is as follows:
+The problem is, the original stack trace for that is:

 ```
 ...